flatbill/eleventy-netlify-boilerplate/pages/home.md

 ##### why 11ty  Blog here?
 Mainstream blog apps like wordpress might be a better fit for most. those apps make pretty pages by choosing a template 'off the rack'.
-This app, GenXYZ, is for tech people learning 11ty and netlify.
+This kind of app is more for tech people learning 11ty and netlify.

  ##### Forms, Blog, boiler plate?
- If ya don't wanna capture forms data (like forget the contact page) and ya don't wanna bother with a blog  (like kill the blog and posts stuff) and instead, a wanna create a portfolio-ish 'static' site... then maybe start with this boiler plate page,  change the nav stuff, and create a .njk file (and maybe a .md file)  for each nav option.
+ If ya don't wanna capture forms data (like forget the contact page) and ya don't wanna bother with a blog  (like kill the blog and posts stuff) and instead, ya wanna create a portfolio-ish 'static' site... then maybe start with this boiler plate page,  change the nav stuff, and create a .njk file (and maybe a .md file)  for each nav option.
 The .md file has a Front Matter heading area.